Planet Country with Big Stu & MJ: About

 Planet Country is a dual music radio and video talk show hosted by Big Stu and MJ.
 The radio show made its debuted on 5 June 2014.
 Originally airing on community radio station Alive 90.5 FM from 6 pm to 7 pm, the show moved to neighbouring station SWR Triple 9 FM in April 2018.

 The move to SWR Triple 9 also saw the radio show move into live video broadcasting through Facebook.
 The radio show was airing simultaneously on radio and Facebook live.
 Music continued to air on radio while Facebook received 'off air' behind the scenes talk with studio guests.

 During its original run on radio, the program saw syndication on The Wolf Australia and Hawkesbury Gold 89.9 FM.

 On 15 April 2019, Planet Country went to air for its 250th episode of the show.
-The following month however saw the radio show be placed on hiatus due to personal reasons (see below).
+The following month however saw the radio show be placed on hiatus for personal reasons (see below).